 Set the size of the texture the browser renders on.

 Decide how the web page's background should be displayed.
 You may choose to display it like a normal browser would do, to replace it with transparency or a custom color.

 This clears the browser cache which stores temporary information from the web site including styles and images.

-Please see the File Inspector for the options "Anisotropic Filtering", "FluidFrame" and "Use Video Memory Buffers" and "Texture Address Mode".
+Please see the File Inspector for the options "Anisotropic Filtering", "FluidFrame", "Use Video Memory Buffers", "Texture Address Mode" and "Clip Color".